 Additional community initiatives include an Education Initiative, providing children with tools and resources to achieve academic success, a Holiday Gift Drive and the Safety Net Program which provides temporary support to Foster Children and Foster Families in crisis.

 Development of public support and awareness is done solely through volunteers, the Board of Directors and private philanthropy.
-Fundraising events include the A Kid's Place Golf Classic presented by the Corbett Family Foundation, "Home is Where the Heart Is" Holiday Stroll, our annual luncheon, "Every Child Needs a Home" and our Gala "Unmask the Face of Child Abuse" at the Masquerade Ball.
+Fundraising events include the A Kid's Place Golf Classic, "Home is Where the Heart Is" Holiday Stroll, our annual luncheon, "Be a Hero" and our Black Tie Gala.